carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 # BERT as a Language Model

-Now that we know how to embedd and run the model to obtain the representations, we can test the code for our first NLP Task: Language Modelling (LM).
-As mentioned before, the main pre-training task of BERT is LM: calculating the probability of a word based on the known neighboring words (yes, Word2Vec was also a kind of LM).
+As mentioned before, the main pre-training task of BERT is Language Modelling (LM): calculating the probability of a word based on the known neighboring words (yes, Word2Vec was also a kind of LM!).
 Obtaining training data for this task is very cheap, as all we need is millions of sentences from existing texts, without any labels.
 In this setting, BERT encodes a sequence of words, and predicts from a set of English tokens, what is the most likely token that could be inserted in the `[MASK]` position

 ![BERT Language Modeling](fig/bert1b.png)

-We can therefore start using BERT as a predictor for word completion, and the word can be in any position inside the sentence.
-We will also learn here how to use the `pipeline` object, this is very useful when we only want to use a pre-trained model for predictions (no need to fine-tune).
-The `pipeline` will internally initialize both model and tokenizer for us.
+We can therefore start using BERT as a predictor for word completion.
+From now own, we will learn how to use the `pipeline` object, this is very useful when we only want to use a pre-trained model for predictions (no need to fine-tune or do word-specific analysis).
+The `pipeline` will internally initialize both model and tokenizer for us and also merge back word pieces into complete words.

 In this case again we use `bert-base-cased`, which refers to the vanilla BERT English model.
 Once we declared a pipeline, we can feed it with sentences that contain one masked token at a time (beware that BERT can only predict one word at a time, since that was its training scheme).
 For example:

 ```python